Recorder Karate Repertoire Book - Vol 1, Thearr. Paul Jennings

 Vol. 1 - White through Purple Belts.
 Supplemental and Sequential New Music For Barb Philipak's Highly Motivational Method

-There is a good reason that Recorder Karate has become such a powerful force for recorder programs all over the world - it provides incentives for young players to keep progressing in their skills.
+Recorder Karate has become a powerful force for recorder programs all over the world - it provides incentives for young players to keep progressing in their skills.
 But as with any fixed method, the music included can't be all things for all schools.
 For that reason, we have created the first in a series of collections that will provide carefully selected and arranged music appropriate to each belt level and for those spaces between levels where new music can fill special needs for reinforcement, for reward belts, or even for special "in-between" belts.

 Arranged by Paul Jennings, this array of songs is sequenced to correspond to the first five belts in the system (which feature the notes low D, low E, G, A, B) and, toward the end of the collection, to provide a bridge to the sixth belt (which introduces both high C and high D) by offering tunes that just require the addition of C to the notes previously learned.